 There are instances where you may prefer to be underbiked.
-Let’s say you’re you dread going uphill or are constantly getting left behind by fitter riders.
+Let’s say you’re you dread going uphill and are constantly getting dropped by fitter riders.
 Choosing a bike with less travel that’s lightweight and efficient could help you enjoy riding more by helping you expend less energy and stay fresher.
-As long as your technical skills are solid you can make do.
+As long as your technical skills are solid, you can survive.

 Hardcore XC racers often like to do all of their riding and training on their race bikes.
 XC race bikes are chronically underbiked because they have to be built as light and fast as possible.
 Riding this type of bike in all trail conditions keeps racers sharp and ready for any terrain they might have to compete on.

 You also might want to purposely be underbiked if you’re the type of rider that just wants to make riding more engaging and exciting.
 Shorter travel bikes provide a lot more trail feedback and give you less room for error.
 You have to think more, be more selective about lines, and be more active with your body.
 For some, this can be a much more enjoyable ride experience.

 My overbiked experience